gustav0d/gusdantas.dev/src/content/lists/list-of-topics-to-learn-for-swe.md

 ## Books to read

+- Antifragile: Things That Gain from Disorder by Nassim Taleb
+- Skin in the Game: Hidden Asymmetries in Daily Life by Nassim Taleb
 - Fundamentals of Software Architechture: An Engineering Approach by Mark Richards and Neal Ford
 - Software Architecture: The Hard Parts: Modern Trade-Off Analyses for Distributed Architectures by Neal Ford, Mark Richards, Pramod Sadalage and Zhamak Dehghani